Conditional Coloring for Scatter Plot in Google Sheets

 }

-This formula is from our first example (from cell C1) but changed column references as we have moved the columns from A:B to B:C.
+This formula is similar to the one we used earlier, but the column references have been changed because we moved the columns from A:B to B:C.

 =ArrayFormula(